Paul Dacre

-Paul Michael Dacre (/ˈdeɪkər/; born 14 November 1948) is an English journalist and the former long-serving editor of the British right-wing tabloid the Daily Mail.
-He is also editor-in-chief of DMG Media, which publishes the Daily Mail, The Mail on Sunday, the free daily tabloid Metro, the Mailonline website, and other titles.
+Paul Michael Dacre (/ˈdeɪkər/; born 14 November 1948) is an English journalist and the former long-serving editor of the British tabloid the Daily Mail.
+He is also editor-in-chief of DMG Media, which publishes the Daily Mail, The Mail on Sunday, the free daily tabloid Metro, the MailOnline website, and other titles.

 On 1 October 2018, Dacre became chairman and editor-in-chief of Associated Newspapers, and stood down as editor of the Daily Mail in the following month.
 He briefly left Associated Newspapers in November 2021, but rejoined just three weeks later following his withdrawal from the race to become Ofcom chairman.

 Early life

 Dacre was born and grew up in the north London suburb of Arnos Grove in Enfield.
 His father, Peter, was a journalist on the Sunday Express whose work included show business features.
 Joan (née Hill), his mother, was a teacher; the couple had five sons, of whom Paul was the eldest.
 One of his brothers, Nigel, was editor of ITV's news programmes from 1995 to 2002.

 Dacre was educated at University College School, an independent school in Hampstead, on a state scholarship, where he was head of house.
 In his school holidays, he worked as a messenger at the Sunday Express, and during his pre-university gap year as a trainee in the Daily Express.
 From 1967 he read English at the University of Leeds, while Jack Straw was President of the Students' Union.

 While at university, he became involved with the Union News newspaper (the Leeds Student from 1970), rising to the position of editor.
 At this time he identified with the liberal end of the political spectrum on issues including gay rights and drug use, and wrote editorials in support of a student sit-in at Leeds organised by Straw.
 He introduced a pin-up feature in the newspaper called "Leeds Lovelies".
 He told the British Journalism Review in 2002: "If you don't have a left-wing period when you go to university, you should be shot" and said of his early experience of editing in November 2008 that it taught him "dull [content] doesn't sell newspapers.
 Boring doesn't pay the mortgage", but also that "sensation sells papers".

 On his graduation in 1971, Dacre joined the Daily Express in Manchester for a six-month trial; after this he was given a full-time job on the Express.
 Concerning his career choice, Dacre commented in the BJR interview that he did not have "any desire to do anything other than journalism".